Simoso68/backpipe/docs/request_objects.md

-# Request Object
+# Request Objects

-## What is the Request Object?
+## What are Request Objects?

-The Request object is an object representing the values given in the client's request to the server. \
+Request objects are objects representing the values given in the client's request to the server. \
-It holds multiple variables as attributes helping you and the server to know more information about the client. \
+They hold multiple variables as attributes helping you and the server to know more information about the client. \
 This might be really useful when making APIs.

 ## Available variables/attributes